 Repairing dry rot is not a suitable do-it-yourself project.
 It requires experience, special tools and skill.
 Repair methods can vary, but the standard procedure is as follows.

 • Siding and other materials are removed to expose a sufficient area to determine the extent of the rot.

 • Rotted wood is removed, which may require the contractor to install bracing first to make sure that the section remains secure.

 • The wood around the rotted areas is treated with a fungicide.

 • New siding is installed to replace the sections that were removed.

 Alpha Roofing Industries is a roofing contractor, and if you suspect that you have dry rot, contact us.
 We have more than 30 years of industry experience.
 We offer a wide variety of siding and roofing services, including installation and repairs.
 If you are looking for roof replacements in Austin, we are here to help!
-We also install attic insulation and gutters, repair chimneys and install skylights in Austin.
+We also repair chimneys and install skylights in Austin.
 Our crews work only for us and are committed to quality results and exceptional customer service.
 To request a free quote, you can either submit the online form or call (512) 777-1086.